boazbk/tcs/lec_03_computation.md

 3. It turns out that we can and do compute such "$NAND$ based algorithms" in the real world.
 First of all, such an algorithm is clearly well specified, and so can be executed by a human with a pen and paper.
 Second, there are a variety of ways to _mechanize_ this computation.
 We've already seen that we can write Python code that corresponds to following such a list of instructions.
 But in fact we can directly implement operations such as $NAND$, $AND$, $OR$, $NOT$ etc.. via electronic signals using components known as _transistors_.
 This is how modern electronic computers operate.

-We will see fully formal definitions of computation in future chapters.
-In the remainder of this chapter, we will focus on giving some partial answers to Questions 2 and 3.
+In the remainder of this chapter, we will begin to answer some of these questions.
 We will see more example of the power of simple operations like $NAND$ (or equivalently, $AND$/$OR$/$NOT$, as well as many other choices) to compute more complex operations including addition, multiplication, sorting and more.
 We will then discuss how to _physically implement_ simple operations such as NAND using a variety of technologies.
+Finally we will define _The NAND programming language_ that will be our formal model of computation.

 ## From NAND to infinity and beyond..